+It is through motion that organisms (both flora & fauna) nourish themselves, adapt to the environment and reproduce thus perpetuate the survival of each species.
 Designing kinetics for architectural facades by Ani Arzumanyan.
 Kinetic Architecture: Design for Active Envelopes - Charles Linn.
 Charles D.

 Linn, FAIA, is an architect who has specialized in architectural journalism for nearly 30 years.
 He worked for McGraw-Hill Construction between 1991 and 2010.
 Designing Kinetics for Architectural Facades: State Change - Jules Moloney.
 Amazon.
 Kinetic Architecture: Designing with Movement by Carolina Stevenson.
 Academia.edu - Share research.
 40 Awesome Futuristic City Illustrations.
 Cities have always been a place where people share ideas and knowledge.

 I think this one of the reasons why cities have been inspiring artists to create many futuristic cityscapes illustrations.
 I collected here some of these awesome sci-fi city illustrations.
 It would be very cool if you could suggest more great illustrations and artists to our list.
 Stay up to date with Zeemp news, simply follow @zeemp.
 John Alvin – johnalvin.com James Paick – scribblepadstudios.com Robert Brown – robertdbrown.com Rob Sullivan – robsdesign.co.uk Hideyoshi Ruwwe – hideyoshi-ruwwe.net.
 The year 2000 as envisioned in the year 1910.
 45 Incredible Futuristic Scifi 3D City Illustrations.
 Futuristic cities have always fascinated me, as a fan of SciFi TV shows, movies, and digital art, futuristic city designs always bring me inspiration.

 Everyone can find quite a lot of stunning illustrations on sites like deviantArt.
 Many artists have become so skilled at Photoshop and 3D software that they create almost photographic illustrations of whole cities with incredible detail and precision.
 The Future.
 The Future That Never Was - Next-Gen Tech Concepts.
 The “flying fan” vehicles of the future will be easier to fly than helicopters, and should cost a lot less.

 A rough guess is that in about 10 years you’ll be able to buy a four-place fan for the price of a good car.
 A new kind of flying machine is being designed that sounds like the answer to your desires for a personal aerial vehicle.
 It is almost like a flying carpet.
 A good name for it might be the “flying fan.”
 It uses the principle of the ducted fan, the same idea that is used by the flying platform.